-- The BDM Vic’s website (www.bdm.vic.gov.au) is a useful source of information.
+- The Births, Deaths and Marriages Victoria’s website is a useful source of information.

-- For decisions made by the (formerly called) Family An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. and Federal Circuit Court, see the Family Law Case Reports.
+- For decisions made by the (formerly called) Family Court and Federal Circuit Court, see the Family Law Case Reports.

 - For change of name upon adoption orders, see section 56 of the Adoption Act 1984 (Vic).